 - Post-acute withdrawal syndrome (PAWS) is common with Ativan recovery and can last for months or years

 - Ativan rehab can be expensive but there are ways to offset the costs (insurance, sliding fee scales)

 If you or a loved one struggle with addiction, help is available.
-Call The Recovery Village Palm Beach to speak with a representative about how addiction treatment can help.
+Call The Recovery Village Palm Beach at Baptist Health to speak with a representative about how addiction treatment can help.

 Drugs.com.
 “Lorazepam.”
 November 2017.
 Accessed July 26, 2019.

 Lann, Meredith; Molina, D.K.
 “A Fatal Case of Benzodiazepine Withdrawal.”
 The American Journal of Forensic Medicine and Pathology, June 2009.
 Accessed July 27, 2019.

 Substance Abuse and Mental Health Services Administration.
 “Protracted Withdrawal: Substance Abuse Treatment Advisory.”
 July 2010.
 Accessed July 27, 2019.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.